pbzona/rsckit/README.md

 ## Why?

 The inspiration for this project was to help pinpoint the source of large RSC payloads.
 One of the way RSC payloads can become bloated is by passing large objects as props from server to client components.

-Further explanations of this concept are forthcoming - stay tuned!
+If you're not familiar with this problem, check out this guide in the Vercel docs: [How to optimize RSC payload size](https://vercel.com/guides/how-to-optimize-rsc-payload-size).

 ## FAQ

 ### Will this fix my app/perf/hosting bill?

-No, but it might help you figure out where to start fixing it yourself.
+No, but it might help you figure out where to start optimization efforts.

 ### Can't you do this with AI?

-Absolutely.
-This is a deterministic solution that lets you see exactly how everything is calculated, which might be preferred in some cases.
+In some cases yes.
+This is a deterministic solution that lets you see exactly how everything is calculated, which might be preferred in many cases.
+RSCs are a new enough primitive that many LLMs don't always get the details right.
+This code was written by a human who understands how they work.

 ## Roadmap

 This is an intentionally unordered list:

-- Tests 👼
-- Module caching
 - Third party component analysis
 - Custom prop checking functions
 - Client-side rendering analysis